-In the consolidated statement of financial position, the Group recognized Goodwill and intangible assets of ¥588,225 million.
-As described in Note 12 "Goodwill and intangible assets, (3) Impairment test of goodwill" to the consolidated financial statements, goodwill of ¥168,371 million was allocated to the Blood and Cell Technologies Company, which represented approximately 9% of total assets in the consolidated financial statements.
+Appropriateness of management judgment as to whether an impairment loss should be recognized on goodwill allocated to the Blood and Cell Technologies Company described in Note 12 "Goodwill and intangible assets, (3) Impairment test of goodwill" to the consolidated financial statements, goodwill of \$166,253 million was allocated to the Blood and Cell Technologies Company, which represented approximately 9% of total assets in the consolidated financial statements.
 The amount primarily consists of goodwill arising from the acquisition of 100% of the shares of Caridian BCT Holding Corp. (now known as Terumo BCT Holding Corp.).